 - Weekly Staff Hockey & Water Skiing.

-- Staff working a full eight week contract period are entitled to one weekend off (Friday after daily duties to Sunday program demonstrations).
+- Staff working a full eight-week contract period are entitled to one weekend off (Friday after daily duties to Sunday evening program).

 - Access to program and recreation equipment.

 - An experience that will last a lifetime.

 << Go Back To Program Instructor Positions Overview

 Employment Period: July 4, 2021 – August 28, 2021

 Optional Employment: Week #9 August 29 – September 4, 2021

 Wages: Summer wages vary depending on age, qualifications and experience of applicants.
 Room and board are included.